 3.2.5 the Resource or Contribution is not, as far as you are aware, the subject of any dispute or court proceedings; and

 3.2.6 you will allow the Service Provider and all users of Jorum to use your Resources under the terms of the Relevant Licence;

 These terms imply no transfer of copyright and this permission is not exclusive.
 The copyright owner may continue to distribute or licence their content in any way.

-3.3 The Service Provider cannot promise nor guarantee that any or all of the Resources or Contributions submitted to Jorum will be published through Jorum.
+3.3 The Service Provider cannot promise nor guarantee that any or all of the Resources submitted to Jorum will be published through Jorum.
 The Service Provider reserves the right, at its discretion, to delete materials from Jorum at any time.

 3.4 The Service Provider will respond to requests that content be removed from Jorum in line with the Jorum Takedown Policy.

 3.5 By submitting Resources to Jorum, a Registered User confirms that (s)he understands and accepts that these Resources will be available for others to see, download and use.

 3.6 By submitting Resources and Contributions to Jorum and by using Jorum to view or download resources or for any other purpose, Users must not:

 3.6.1 do anything which may cause (whether on purpose or not) the introduction or spread of a virus, Trojan horse, spyware or any other programs designed to adversely affect the operation of any computer software or hardware;